|Nutrition Facts (per serving)|

 Gather the ingredients.

-While the éclairs are baking and cooling, place the chopped chocolate in a heat-safe bowl and set aside.
+Place the finely chopped chocolate in a heat-proof bowl and set aside.

 In a small saucepan over medium-low heat, heat the heavy cream until it's just beginning to boil.
 Remove from the heat immediately.

-Set the chocolate glaze aside at room temperature for about 15 minutes, stirring occasionally.
+Set the chocolate glaze aside at room temperature, stirring occasionally until cool, 15 to 20 minutes.

 Assemble the Éclairs

-Gently spread 1 tablespoon of chocolate glaze onto the éclair or carefully dip the top of each filled éclair into the glaze.
-Chill for a few minutes to set the ganache before serving.
+Gently spread 1 tablespoon of chocolate glaze onto the éclair or carefully dip the top of each filled éclair into the glaze (use this method only if you filled the shells from the bottom).
+Chill about 30 minutes to set the glaze before serving.

 Raw Egg Warning